Small business bookkeeping: your simple guide

 What's the best bookkeeping software for small businesses?

 The best software depends on your needs.
-Look for software that connects to your bank, reconciles automatically, handles invoicing, works on mobile, and grows with you.
+Look for software that connects to your bank and reconciles automatically.
+It should also handle invoicing and work on mobile.
 Xero offers these features in a platform designed for small businesses.

 When should I hire a professional bookkeeper?